devlooped/SponsorLink/src/Package/readme.md

 > NOTE: you can provide your own actions for the above scenarios, or simply configure
 > the default behavior by tweaking the min/max amount of random waits introduced during
 > builds.
 By default, the waits will range from 0 to 4000ms.
+Use to relevant constructor
+> overload in combination with `SponsorLinkSettings.Create()` factory method to access
+> all configurable options.

 The goal of SponsorLink is to help make your project more sustainable, support your ongoing development and ensure your customers can depend on it in the long run!